 We depend on the principal members of our scientific and management personnel.
 Our ability to pursue the development of our current and future product candidates depends largely on retaining the services of our existing personnel and hiring additional qualified scientific personnel to perform research and development.
 We will also need to hire personnel with expertise in clinical testing, government regulation, manufacturing, marketing and finance, including a new chief financial officer.
 Attracting and retaining qualified personnel will be critical to our success.
 We may not be able to attract and retain personnel on acceptable terms given the competition for such personnel among biotechnology, pharmaceutical and healthcare companies, universities and non-profit research institutions.
-Failure to retain our existing key management could delay the development of our product candidates and harm our business.
+Failure to retain our existing key management and scientific personnel or to attract additional highly qualified personnel could delay the development of our product candidates and harm our business.